Parveen-Patel/MS-Office-Workflows/README.md

 ---
-# 📂 Other Microsoft Office / Microsoft 365 Apps
+# Other Microsoft Office / Microsoft 365 Apps:

 ## Overview
 Microsoft Office is more than just **Word, Excel, and PowerPoint**.